jonathanlandy/testmd/README.md

 # `linselect`

-A fast, flexible, and performant feature selection package for python
+A fast, flexible, and performant feature selection package for python -- built on stepwise linear regression

 ## Package in a nutshell